-Interior secretary seeks to remove derogatory US place names
+Interior secretary seeks to rid US of derogatory place names

 Haaland also called for the creation of an advisory committee to solicit, review and recommend changes to other derogatory geographic and federal place names.
 That panel will be made up of tribal representatives and civil rights, anthropology and history experts.

-In the 1960s and 1970s, the Board of Geographic Names took action to eliminate the use of derogatory terms for Blacks and Japanese.
+In the 1960s and 1970s, the Board on Geographic Names took action to eliminate the use of derogatory terms for Blacks and Japanese.

+The board also voted in 2008 to change the name of a prominent Phoenix mountain from Squaw Peak to Piestewa Peak to honor Army Spc.
+Lori Piestewa, the first Native American woman to die in combat while serving in the U.S. military.

+In 2020, the Phoenix City Council voted unanimously to rename Squaw Peak Drive to Piestewa Peak Drive after it was decried as a demeaning and degrading word.

+In California, the Squaw Valley Ski Resort changed its name to Palisades Tahoe earlier this year.
+The resort is in Olympic Valley, which was known as Squaw Valley until it hosted the 1960 Winter Olympics.
+Tribes in the region had been asking the resort for a name change for decades.

-There is legislation pending in Congress to address derogatory names on geographic features on public lands.
-States from Oregon to Maine have passed legislation prohibiting the use of the word “squaw” in place names.
+There is also legislation pending in Congress to address derogatory names on geographic features on public lands.
+States from Oregon to Maine have passed laws prohibiting the use of the word “squaw” in place names.

-In 2020, the Phoenix City Council voted unanimously to rename Squaw Peak Drive to Piestewa Peak Drive, in honor of fallen Native American soldier Lori Piestewa, after it was decried as a demeaning and degrading word.

-The move came after the council approved a measure that would give the city the right to re-name derogatory street names without residents’ consent.